 Like most cuts of meat, you can season the picanha any way you would like.
 The way I usually consume it is plain with salt or salt and garlic.
 Try to go with simple seasonings so you avoid hiding the flavor of the picanha.

 There needs to be precautions with the picanha.
-First the fire needs to be really high and the fat blanket from the sirloin needs to be grilled first.
+High fires are ideals, and the fat blanket from the sirloin needs to be grilled first.
 The direct heat will help the fat to shrink by loss of fluid and toast a little.
-Once you are done with that, cut the picanha in a 1/2 in of thickness.
+Cut the picanha in a 1/2 in of thickness.
 Grill each side for 45 – 60 seconds each side for a medium-rare.
 Remember that you can also have a feel of the meat with your eyes.
 As each sides cooks, take care of the juiciness of the picanha.
 Nobody likes dried up picanha 😉

 Taking all the small precautions above, your picanha will become your must item on the following barbecues.

 You need me to say very little about this because I am sure you are aware of the grilled vegetables from the post Summer Tips: Grill ON.
 Grilled vegetables are the new trend in my life.
 They are both healthy and carry a large flavor to it.